vesterheim/gold-medalist-portfolio/_artists/cogelow--fred.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---

-Involvement in Norwegian American folk art began when I was kidnapped, brainwashed, and indoctrinated by by Norsekie-phile Martians.
+Involvement in Norwegian-American folk art began when I was kidnapped, brainwashed, and indoctrinated by Norsekie-phile Martians.
 Perhaps you jump to the conclusion that I possess an I-identity, or perhaps it is I-identity or as close as I’ll get to one.
 My art has been most influenced by Otto Nygaard and brain damage.